G-Core/FastEdge-examples/assemblyscript/assembly/kvStore/README.md

 `match` - A prefix match pattern, used by "scan" and "zscan".
 Must include a wildcard. e.g. `foo*`

-`min` / `max` - Used by zrange for defining the range of scores you wish to recieve results for.
+`min` / `max` - Used by zrange for defining the range of scores you wish to receive results for.

 `item` - Used by Bloom Filter exists function.